What Is August 13 National Day

 The Role of Government and Grassroots Movements

 National days can be established in different ways, depending on the country or community.
 In some cases, the government may officially declare a national day through legislation or executive decree.
-This often involves a formal process of consultation and deliberation to ensure that the day reflects the values and priorities of the nation as a whole.
+This often involves a formal process of consultation and deliberation to confirm that the day reflects the values and priorities of the nation as a whole.

 Variability and Specificity